Wall Street Software Engineer

 and start talking about human beings."

-Dr. Ayesha Khanna is Co-Founder and CEO of ADDO AI, an artificial intelligence (AI) advisory firm and incubator.
-In 2017, ADDO AI was featured in Forbes magazine as one of four leading artificial intelligence companies in Asia.
-She is also a Faculty Adviser at Singularity University.
+Dr. Ayesha Khanna is Co-Founder and CEO of ADDO AI, an artificial intelligence (AI) solutions firm and incubator.
+In 2017, ADDO AI was featured in Forbes magazine as one of four leading artificial intelligence companies in Asia and in 2018 Ayesha was named one of South East Asia’s ground-breaking female entrepreneurs by Forbes magazine.

 Ayesha has observed growing consumer appetite for digital solutions in products and services.
 For ADDO AI, this emerging demand has seen it help entities – from businesses to government agencies – build data-driven platforms that can radically improve their services.